Edleychris/alx-system_engineering-devops/0x01-shell_permissions/README.md

-create a script that switches the current user to betty.
+createa script that prints the effective username of the current user.